JAndrassy/WiFiEspAT/README.md

 ## Getting started

-* Put AT firmware version 1.7 or 2.4 or higher into the ESP you want to use with the WiFiEspAT library.
+* Put AT firmware a supported version of the AT firmware into the ESP you want to use with the WiFiEspAT library.
 Make sure the firmware is working and returning OK to test command "AT".

 * Wire the ESP module to Serial1 of your Arduino.
 Wire RX to TX.
 If your Arduino doesn't have Serial1, wire the ESP module to pins 6 as RX and 7 as TX for SoftwareSerial.